ruch798/ruch798/README.md

 ---
 I'm currently:
+- 👩‍💻a Lead Data Scientist Global at OpenMined
 - 👩‍💻a Data Science Global Ambassador at Z by HP
 - 👩‍💻a Dev Expert at Weights & Biases
 - 🌱 Sharpening my Deep Learning skill set